 Hi there!
 I'm Elizabeth.

-I help entrepreneurs bypass book-writing overwhelm so they can purposefully launch their book to grow their brand, expand their impact, increase their influence and leave a legacy.
+I help entrepreneurs and high performers write, publish and launch their books so they can grow their brand, expand their impact, and increase their influence.

-I help entrepreneurs bypass book-writing overwhelm and purposefully position their book to open new, exciting doors while inspiring their readers, expanding their impact and increasing their credibility in the marketplace.
+I help my clients bypass book-writing overwhelm and purposefully position their book to open new, exciting doors while inspiring their readers, expanding their impact and increasing their credibility in the marketplace.

 But it wasn't always like this.